TheFreeRangeTester/technicaltestSeleniumAndAPI/README.md

 Reports

-Once executed, you will find the reports inside the Test-output directory, containing an HTML file that you can open with any browser and access the report with the results.
+Once executed, you will get a url in the terminal with the generated report (it self destructs in 24 hs :D).